hootnot/oanda-api-v20/docs/oanda-api-v20.rst

 Logging
 -------

-The OANDA REST-V20 package has *logging* integrated.
-Logging can be simply applied by enabling a *logger* .
+The `oandapyV20` package has `logging` integrated.
+Logging can be simply applied by enabling a `logger`.
 The example below will log INFO-level logging to the file *v20.log*.
-For details check the *logger* module in the standard Python documentation.
+For details check the :py:mod:`logger` module in the standard Python documentation.

 .. code-block:: python